 I have over fifteen years of experience in supply chain and analytics working for small businesses and Fortune 500 corporations.
 In addition to my writing and work at MIT, I organize Supply Chain Connect, an annual conference on supply chain management and technology in the Pacific Northwest.

 Prior to joining MIT, I helped launch a technology platform for port trucking and logistics.
 I also worked in supply chain, analytics, and engineering at REI, Zulily, PACCAR, JBE Inc., and Vigor Industrial.

 I received an M.S. degree in Global Supply Chain Management from Portland State University and an M.S. degree in Applied Mathematics from the University of Washington.

 Disclosure related to Substack.

 Kellen and any contributors to SSC are not paid by Substack to publish using its platform.
 Substack was chosen because it is a convenient tool to send an email newsletter and host the content online.
-Substack also facilitates paid subscriptions — and charges a transaction fees — which are paid by subscribers directly to the writer — and charges a fee for the transactions.
+Substack also facilitates paid subscriptions — and charges a transaction fees — which are paid by subscribers directly to the writer, but SSC does not currently charge a subscription fee.

 Opinions, errors and omissions.

 All opinions, errors and omissions are the sole responsibility of Kellen or the contributor to SSC.